Anita Lambert, RN Freelance Health Writer Blog Gratitude, Anger, and Healthcare. My new beginning.

 (Steps off soapbox to sounds of crickets and gasps from former coworkers.)

-There’s some gratitude.
-I’m grateful I didn’t hurt anyone with my lack of expertise in this scary new field for which I was left unprepared.
 I’m hearing Jennifer’s voice again.
 “Approach it with gratitude.
 It’ll set you free.”

 That WAS my intent when I sat down to write this.
 I guess in that regard, this whole blog has been mostly a fail.
 I’m grateful for the knowledge I have.
 I’m grateful for being able to interact with all sorts of people on what could be the worst day of their lives.
 I’m grateful that nobody got hurt under my care.
 I’m grateful that the coworkers (who were not nurses, but amazingly supportive) helped back me up as best they could.
 But I’ve always been grateful for those things in my job.
 Those are not the things that make me get up on my soapbox and complain.